 You can find a list of Authorized Fabricators on the TrusSteel Web site at www.TrusSteel.com.
 Or, you can call the TrusSteel information line at 888-565-9181.
-Wherever your project is located, you can probably find at least two Authorized Fabricators to provide competitive quotes on your project.
+TrusSteel fabricators are strategically located coast to coast and eager to collaborate on your project.